engie-codespace/falafels-from-space/README.md

 ## Legal Notice

-**IMPORTANT**: This codebase is the exclusive property of ENGIE.
-Any use, reproduction, distribution, or modification without explicit authorization from ENGIE is strictly prohibited.
+**IMPORTANT**: This codebase is the exclusive property of MisterPoisChiche.
+Any use, reproduction, distribution, or modification without explicit authorization from MisterPoisChiche is strictly prohibited.
 See the LICENSE file for more details.

 ## Project Structure